dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_one/1-5_scripts.md

-Write a shell script called `longest.sh` that takes the name of a directory and a filename extension as its parameters, and prints out the name of the file with the most lines in that directory with that extension.
+Write a shell script called `longest.sh` that takes the name of a directory and a filename extension as its parameters, and prints out the number of lines and name of the file with the most lines in that directory with that extension.
 For example:

 ~~~
 $ bash my_files/longest.sh /tmp/data pdb